akarnokd/plan-b-terraform-mods/README.md

 Select a depot and see the small panel on the bottom-left of the screen.
 The up and down buttons can adjust the priority.
 You can have any priority number, only the relative numbers between depots in each other's reach matter.

+When copying a depot with priority, newly built depots will get an increasing priority number, allowing a more convenient way to setup forwarding chains.

 :warning: Depots with priority and without priority do not interact with each other.
 This avoid bouncing containers between them.

 Use the <kbd>Middle mouse</kbd> on the panel to reset the priority.